How to Write an Argumentative Essay: Everything Students Need to Know

 How to Write an Argumentative Essay in 7 Steps

-How to Write an Argumentative Essay Step-by-Step.webp
+How to Write an Argumentative Essay Step-by-Step

-• Address the other side
+6. Address the other side.

-Choose a Real Debate
+Choose a Controversial Topic

-Take a Clear Position
+Choose a Clear Side

 Back Up With Evidence